compsys-progtools/spring2024/syllabus/about.md

 You can call me Professor Brown or Dr. Brown, I use she/her pronouns.

-The best way to contact me is e-mail or an issue on an assignment repo.
+The best way to contact me is e-mail or an {term}`issue` on an assignment repo.
 For more details, see the [Communication Section](communication)

 ## Land Acknowledgement